Am I Left or Am I Right?

 However, on lifestyle issues the neoliberal intelligentsia seem perfectly aligned with the trendy left.
 I only became active on Twitter in 2014, but one of my earliest followers was one Andy Woodfield, who heads up the diversity team of Price Waterhouse Cooper.
 His tweets are uncomprimisingly positive about all aspects of globalisation and social engineering.
 I think the PwC language police are in the process of phasing out the adjective ungood as it might trigger the occasional critical thought.
 Why would an audit firm such as PwC, founded to help large corporations avoid tax, be so concerned with promoting the misnamed Equality and Diversity agenda?
 Shouldn’t PwC just focus on its core business of accounting?
 Besides how can they afford such plush and spacious offices in some of the world’s most expensive cities?
 I used to walk past their shiny office building sandwiched between the Houses of Parliament, City Hall and Ernst and Young’s London HQ.
 The truth is tax consultancy is only a small part of their operations.
 Their true role is the creation of a new world order that serves the long-term interests of their corporate clients.
 They’re in the change management business, overseeing the suppression of traditional cultures and their replacement with a global culture of socially engineered psychoanalysed individuals.
 Big business has now coopted the language of the old anti-establishment left.
 They claim to want a fairer, greener, more egalitarian, more inclusive and simply nicer world.
 Monsanto wants to tackle hunger through biotechnology.
 Starbucks wants to help African coffee growers through its fairtrade brands.
 Facebook wants to combat racism, misogyny and homophobia by monitoring social network posts, while HSBC helps young people set up small businesses.
 Happy consumers can help by choosing brands that reflect ethical responsibility and positive change.
 Indeed in the mindset of the metropolitan elite, the only bad guys are those who want to limit the freedom of our benevolent global corporations, such as Vladimir Putin, Donald Trump or Bashar Al-Assad.
 These are the Orwellian Emmanuel Goldsteins of our era, people every progressive person should hate.

 Most on the left have long ceased to oppose global corporatocracy.
 They still rant and rave against greedy energy companies and CEOs, but their main gripe these days is that corporations do not pay enough tax.
 Translated into English this means the do-gooder left worries that some branches of the global mafia do not sufficiently subsidise local branches of the global mafia.
-As it happens it’s not in the interests of global retailers such as Amazon for Europeans or North Americans to be so poor that we can’t afford to buy goods online any more.
+As it happens it’s not in the interests of global retailers such as Amazon for Europeans or North Americans to be so poor that we can’t afford to buy their goods online any more.
 They are perfectly cognisant of the fact that the next wave of automation will render most jobs in manufacturing, transportation, agriculture, food processing and even catering obsolete.
 Big business needs big government not only to subsidise its customers, but also regulate their behaviour through education, social services, psychiatry and policing.
 The tamed masses need do be given the illusion of democratic control.
 Whenever a local government reaches a new social engineering milestone, the progressive classes give themselves a pat on the back as if a grassroots movement has just achieved a breakthrough.
 Likewise whenever a new technology enables a new service or consumer experience, big business can present itself as a force for social progress.
 Manufacturers no longer need us as workers, only as loyal consumers and marketers.
 We should have seen it coming.
 Right through the first decade of the millennium I marvelled as manufacturers continued to outsource production and lay off workers, while retailers expanded.
 How can we have an economy in which people only sell products and services, but don’t make anything?
 I wondered.
 In a traditional capitalist economy my observation would be perfectly correct.
 The retail economy relies on wealth ultimately generated by the productive economy, which is increasingly in the hands of global corporations.
 So why should the likes of Amazon pay more taxes to subsidise consumption in the UK if its real wealth comes from all over the world?
 Why should it not subsidise Kenyans or Peruvians?
 Why should it not support social engineering to encourage more people to flock to regions where consumer culture already reigns supreme?

 The real political divide is no longer between left and right.
 It’s between conformists and anti-conformists, globalists and nativists, establishment cheerleaders and anti-authoritarians.
 If you trust the new coalition between statists and corporatists, your rhetoric may sound progressive but you are unmistakably conformist.
 I, on the other hand, remain a free thinker and support whatever policies seem to redress the balance of power away from unaccountable elites to people like you and me and more important lead to the kind of sustainable society that can best safeguard the future of our descendants.